Open Faculty Positions:

 To Apply: Interested applicants should submit a cover letter, CV and contact information for 3 references.
 Positions are open until filled.

-The laboratory of Dr. Manuela Martins-Green in the Department of Molecular, Cell, and Systems Biology at the University of California, Riverside is looking for two highly motivated postdoctoral scholars to join its research team working on cell and molecular mechanisms of response to injury.
+Dr. Manuela Martins-Green, a professor in the Department of Molecular, Cell, and Systems Biology at the University of California, Riverside, is seeking a highly motivated postdoctoral scholar to join her research team to study mechanisms involved in biofilm development in chronic wounds.

-Qualifications for both positions: Applicants should hold a Ph.D. degree in Biological Sciences with an emphasis in cell and molecular biology and associated technology.
-Previous experience with metabolomics, proteomics, transcriptomics or bioinformatics would be helpful.
-Strong communication skills (both written and spoken) are required.
+Strong communication skills (both written and spoken) are also required.
 Candidates should be able to work both independently and in a collaborative environment.

 Developmental Biology and Environmental Toxicology

 Two postdoctoral positions are available in the zur Nieden lab at the University of California Riverside to study how microRNAs tune early skeletal development.
 We have previously identified a powerful microRNA that enhances osteogenesis in vitro and now aim to analyze its role and that of its direct target in vivo using knockout and knock-in mice and genetic manipulation of Xenopus embryos.
 Similarly, we are interested in identifying how this and other microRNAs act to induce skeletal birth defects when embryos are exposed to environmental toxicants in utero.